Does Bipolar Disorder Get Worse with Age?

 Children and adolescents

-Children and adolescents with bipolar may have more rapid mood shifts than adults, cycling between mania and depression several times a day or week.
+Children and adolescents with bipolar disorder may have more rapid mood shifts than adults, cycling between mania and depression several times a day or week.
 They may also have more irritability, aggression, impulsivity, hyperactivity, or tantrums than adults.
 They may have difficulty sleeping, concentrating, or getting along with others at home or school.

 Young adults